AnRkey/AIB/docs/architecture.md

 1. **User Interaction Flow**
    - User clicks an AI service button in the toolbar
-   - Tab Manager creates a new tab and webview
+   - Tab Manager creates a new tab and WebContentsView
-   - Webview loads the requested AI service URL
+   - WebContentsView loads the requested AI service URL
    - Tab is activated and displays the content

 2. **Tab Management Flow**